gochan-org/gochan/README.md

 ## Roadmap

 ### Near future
+* Add some banners
+* Add config option to strip metadata from uploaded images
-* Make the plugin support actually useful
+* Add more plugin support (more event triggers)
-* Improve moderation tools, using path routing instead of the action variable
+* Improve moderation tools
-* Add support for sticky and locked threads
-* Add support for more filetypes (zip,)
+* Add support for more filetypes (zip, pdf, etc)
 * Improve API support for existing chan browing phone apps

 ### Lower priority
 * Better image fingerpringing and banning system (as opposed to a hash)
-* Rework any legacy structs that uses comma separated fields to use a slice instead.
 * RSS feeds from boards/specific threads/specific usernames+tripcodes (such as newsanon)
 * Pinning a post within a thread even if its not the OP, to prevent its deletion in a cyclical thread.

-### Later down the line

-### Possible experimental features:
-* Allow users to be mini-moderators within threads they posted themselves, to prevent spammers/derailers.